Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Wall-Clock Timing Comparison

 \section{Wall-Clock Timing Comparison}

 Table~\ref{tab:timing} reports wall-clock generation times for 150 sequences across all eight families.
 Stochastic attention and profile HMM emit were timed on a single CPU core (Apple M2, 16~GB RAM) with all preprocessing included (PCA construction, phase transition detection, sampling, and decoding for SA; HMM building and sequence emission for HMM emit).
-EvoDiff and MSA Transformer times were measured during the baseline experiments on the same hardware (CPU only, no GPU), and Potts model (plmDCA) times include both parameter fitting and Gibbs sampling.
+EvoDiff and MSA Transformer times were measured on the same hardware (CPU only, no graphics processing unit), and Potts model (plmDCA) times include both parameter fitting and Gibbs sampling.

-Stochastic attention generated 150 sequences in $0.15$--$4.6$~s across all eight families, with the variation driven primarily by the number of stored patterns $K$ (which determines the cost of the softmax attention at each Langevin step).
+Stochastic attention generated 150 sequences in $0.2$--$4.6$~s across all eight families, with the variation driven primarily by the number of stored patterns $K$ (which determines the cost of the softmax attention at each Langevin step).
 The largest family (WW, $K{=}420$) required $4.6$~s, while all families with $K < 100$ completed in under $1$~s.
 Profile HMM emit was consistently the fastest method ($0.02$--$0.09$~s), as expected for a method that samples from a precomputed position-specific model with no iterative computation.
-EvoDiff required $2$--$14$ hours on CPU depending on sequence length, with the Pkinase family ($L{=}262$) taking approximately $14$ hours for 150 sequences.
-The MSA Transformer required $1$--$8$ hours for 50 rounds of iterative masked language model sampling.
-The Potts model (plmDCA) required $3$--$10$ minutes per family, dominated by the pseudo-likelihood fitting step.
-These comparisons confirm that SA occupies a qualitatively different computational regime from learned baselines: it is $3$--$5$ orders of magnitude faster than EvoDiff and the MSA Transformer, and $2$--$3$ orders of magnitude faster than Potts model fitting, while requiring no GPU and no pretraining.
+EvoDiff required $2$--$14$ hours on CPU depending on sequence length (GPU inference would reduce these times, though EvoDiff's intended use case assumes GPU availability), and the MSA Transformer required $1$--$8$ hours for 50 rounds of iterative masked language model sampling.
+In these CPU-only runs, SA was $3$--$5$ orders of magnitude faster than EvoDiff and the MSA Transformer, and $2$--$3$ orders of magnitude faster than Potts model fitting, while requiring no GPU and no pretraining.